NJBLAGA/NathanBlaga_T2A2/README.md

 **Users/Admin:**

-Utilising the devise gem, the users and admins table reflects their original desgin shown in the above ERD.
+Utilising the devise gem, the users and admins table reflects their original design shown in the above ERD.
 However after the first sprint, it was decided to change the foreign key of admin_id into a boolean.
 Used as a "switch", the boolean allows an admin to toggle it on to assign another user as an admin.

 **Listings:**

-The listings kept the same structure its ERD counterpart had, only difference is its image_id was removed, and through active storage and and image is attached to each listing through a blob_id.
-An listing has one image attached, and an image belongs to one listing.
+The listings kept the same structure its ERD counterpart had, only difference is its image_id was removed, and through active storage and image is attached to each listing through a blob_id.
+A listing has one image attached, and an image belongs to one listing.

 **Active_storage_blobs:**